About

 Cassio Vianna holds a Bachelor of Music degree from Universidade Federal do Estado do Rio de Janeiro (Uni-Rio), a Master of Music degree from Western Oregon University, and a Doctor of Arts degree in Jazz Studies from the University of Northern Colorado, where he studied with David Caffey.

-Over the past 15 years, Cassio has been featured as an adjudicator, performer, and clinician at jazz festivals and conferences in Latin America and across the U.S. He has presented clinics and lectures at several Jazz Education Network (JEN) Annual Conferences, the Midwest Clinic, International Composers' Symposium, NAfME Northwest Conference, and the Washington Music Educators Association Conference.
-Cassio is also a very active clinician with high school and college bands.
+Over the past 15 years, Cassio has been featured as clinician, adjudicator and performer at jazz festivals and conferences in Latin America and across the U.S. He has presented clinics and lectures at several Jazz Education Network (JEN) Annual Conferences, the Midwest Clinic, International Composers' Symposium, NAfME Northwest Conference, and the Washington Music Educators Association Conference.
 In 2015, he traveled to China to perform and to teach a two-week program at the Guangxi Arts Institute (Nanning Provence).

 Cassio Vianna is the Director of Jazz Studies, Associate Professor of Music at Pacific Lutheran University.
-Before his appointment at Pacific Lutheran University, he was on the music faculties at Western Oregon University (Monmouth, OR) and Umpqua Community College (Roseburg, OR), and he also taught at the University of Northern Colorado.
-Between 2004 and 2008, while still living in Rio de Janeiro, Vianna taught at the Instituto Villa-Lobos and at several music academies.
+Before his appointment at PLU, he was on the music faculties at Western Oregon University (Monmouth, OR) and Umpqua Community College (Roseburg, OR), and he also taught at the University of Northern Colorado.
+Between 2004 and 2008, while still living in Rio de Janeiro, Cassio taught at the Instituto Villa-Lobos and at several music academies.

 Awards & Grants